 Pay close attention to ingredients that you or your family may be allergic to.
 Also, consider the repellents that are the most affordable and have easily accessible ingredients.

-The key to creating an effective insect repellent is to find a natural oil or dried herb that discourages the insect from landing on your skin.
-Some of the most common oils used in DIY insect repellents are:
+Insects are pesky creatures generally attracted to scent, light, heat, and humidity.
+The secret to creating an effective insect repellent is finding a natural oil or dried herb that discourages the insect from landing on your skin.

-- Lemon Eucalyptus
+- Lemon Eucalyptus (OLE)

 - Catnip